How to Finally Eat More Veggies … And Enjoy It!

 By Melanie Beasley, RD, LD

-Many of us are living in the land of vegetable guilt.
 We talk and think about how we “should” be eating more vegetables and we all recall our mothers telling us to “eat your vegetables,” … but still it’s hard to do (even for me as a nutritionist).
 Knowing that I’m not alone in that struggle (I see many, many clients who have shared the same issue), I decided to jot down how you can stop the guilt and just do it – eat those veggies!

 Here are my favorite surprising strategies to ensure these delicious disease-fighting vegetables are in my daily meals.
-I encourage you to read the ideas and not knock any of them until you try them!
+I encourage you to read the ideas and don’t knock any of them until you try them!

-- Start Each Meal with a Delicious Salad – Let’s face it, salad is just plain easy to get your vegetable quota.
+- Start Each Meal with a Delicious Salad – Let’s face it, salad is just a plain easy way to get your vegetable quota.
 However, a sad plate of lettuce won’t make anyone motivated to dig in, so I start my salads with a base mix of Napa cabbage, finely chopped Kale or radicchio and purple cabbage.
 Spinach, arugula, or whatever other greens you like are all great options, too.
 When in a rush, I buy the organic salad kits at the big box stores.
 Throw away the dressing where harmful oils and sugars galore reside.
 These are highly unstable, highly inflammatory oils that can lead to cell damage in the body.
-Instead use a cleaner selection or make your own (here are a four easy homemade salad dressings to try).
+Instead use a cleaner selection or make your own (here are four easy homemade salad dressings to try).

 And finally, you can get SUPER creative with what you add to your salad, here are just a few of my favorites: